 In the state of Colorado, when it comes to gas emissions, air regulators focus primarily on Volatile Organic Compounds (VOC), Nitrous Oxide, and Carbon Monoxide.

 “The emission factors of a typical natural gas-powered unit, operating at 300 horsepower, are generally pretty high,” Van Dok said.
-“And you have to often use multiple catalysts on a unit in order to get it down to the state emission factor that is required when you file a general permit.
+“And often you have to use multiple catalysts on a unit in order to get it down to the state emission factor that is required when you file a general permit.
 But what I noticed was that the emission limits on the HybridGen unit didn’t require those excessive catalysts.
 It was hardly emitting anything.
-So, comparing the HybridGen to another unit, there was a lot less control requirements because the unit was so efficient, right off the bat.”
+So, comparing the HybridGen to another, larger unit, there was a lot less control requirements because the unit was so efficient, right off the bat.”

 “Our main goal with this project was to reduce the noise in the area and to be able to bring in a smaller generator,” Ross stated.
 “This unit did that, and it absolutely performed up to our expectations.
 Our company was very happy with the initial run, and we’re looking forward to putting the HybridGen on more sites when we need it.”